Take Control of Your Acne!

 The Foods That Make a Difference Probably Are Not What You Expect

-- Iodine is important for thyroid health, but iodine-rich foods can cause irritation of the skin.
-If you notice more pimples after you eat kelp, dulse, fish, shellfish, or after you use a lot of iodized salt, reduce consumption of these foods next time.
+- Iodine is important for thyroid health7, but iodine-rich foods can cause irritation of the skin.
+If you notice more pimples after you eat8 kelp, dulse, fish, shellfish, or after you use a lot of iodized salt, reduce consumption of these foods next time.
 People who have acne should get enough iodine, but not too much.

 - Foods that contain plant chemicals lycopene (tomatoes, watermelon, and shrimp) and zeaxanthin (sweet corn, kale, and mustard greens) increase sebum production.
 This won’t necessarily increase acne activity if you are keeping pores open by an effective daily cleansing routine, but it helps not to eat too much of these otherwise healthy vegetables.